A continuous symmetry breaking measure for finite clusters using Jensen-Shannon divergence: Numerical Results

 \section{Numerical Results}

 This section discusses how the SBM quantitatively analyzes distortions in finite clusters.
 When focusing on local distortions, we often examine smaller, locally distorted segments within larger structures.
 Here, we present two finite clusters as examples, each a segment cut from infinite crystal structures, to demonstrate the practical use of SBM for local distortion analysis.
-The first cluster, discussed in Section \ref{sec;nickel}, is taken from an FCC Nickel crystal structure.
+The first cluster is taken from an FCC Nickel crystal structure.
 Its high inherent symmetry makes it ideal for evaluating how SBM detects symmetry violations.
-We also examine how different structural cutout choices introduce SB, as described in Section \ref{sec;boundary}.
-The second example involves a supercell derived from a distorted perovskite with octahedral tilts, detailed in Section \ref{sec;perovskites}.
+We also examine how different structural cutout choices introduce SB.
+The second example involves a supercell derived from a distorted perovskite with octahedral tilts.
 This case illustrates how SBM enables dynamic analysis of distortion processes by tracking SBM as the perovskite transitions from its original, undistorted state to one with octahedral tilts.